JanKolek/Planet-Generator/README.md

 ### Installation

-The best way to install the plugin in your unity project is to download **.unitypackage** from :itch.
+The best way to install the plugin in your unity project is to download **.unitypackage** from the Itch.io website.
 Drag and drop the package into your Assets folder and click on import.
 The second option is to download the entire repository.
 Before using the plugin, I recommend trying the demo app from https://honzakolek.itch.io/planet-generator to get a sense of all the features.

 ### Classes and functions